 AI for Long-Term Autonomy

-A Special Issue proposal by
+A Special Issue organized by

 T.Duckett, L. Kunze, M. Hanheide, G. Sibley, and N. Hawes